 That said, spearmint should not be taken in excessive amounts as it can have the opposite effect and in fact damage the liver.

 Scientific Research: Spearmint for Hirsutism

-A 2017 study evaluated and analyzed researched done to date on the viability of spearmint for treating hirsutism.
+A 2017 overview paper evaluated and analyzed researched done to date on the viability of spearmint for treating hirsutism.
 The conclusion was, that spearmint tea may be useful in lowering androgenic hormones in women diagnosed with hirsutism and suffering from symptoms associated with excess androgens.
 If you’d like to dig a little deeper, here’s some more links you might want to check out!

 When and How to Drink Spearmint Tea for Hirsutism

 There isn’t much scientific evidence on the appropriate dose of spearmint for hirsutism.
-Early research, however, indicates, that drinking a cup of spearmint tea twice daily should help to decrease the levels of male sex hormones (testosterone) in the blood of women with male-pattern hair growth within a month.
+Early research, however, indicates, that drinking a cup of spearmint tea twice daily could help to decrease the levels of male sex hormones (testosterone) in the blood of women with male-pattern hair growth within a month.

 Spearmint Tea or Capsules?

 Whether you should drink tea or take capsules to get your spearmint fix, really depends on your preference.
 While spearmint tea is most popular among women with hirsutism, some may prefer taking capsules.
 Women who choose capsules over tea are often simple sick of the taste of spearmint or drinking so much tea.